celo-org/docs/blog/20-04-23-building-a-vending-machine-on-celo-blockchain/building-a-vending-machine-on-celo-blockchain.md

 });
 ```

-This code defines an `async` function, which takes an `amount` parameter specifying how many cups of coffee to add to the vending machine's balance.
+This `async` function takes `amount` as parameter which is how many cups of coffee to be added to the machine's balance.

-Inside the function, it first gets the current gas price using `kit.web3.eth.getGasPrice()` and stores it in the `gasPrice` variable.
+Inside the function, we are to retrieve current gas price using `kit.web3.eth.getGasPrice()` and stores it in the `gasPrice` variable.

-Then it calls the `refill` function of the `contracts` object, passing in the `amount` parameter as an argument.
-It sets the `from` field to `account.address`, indicating the account that is sending the transaction, and sets the `gas` field to 2`000000`, which is the maximum gas limit for this transaction.
-It also sets the `gasPrice` field to `gasPrice`.
+Then we call the `refill` function of the `contracts` object.

 Finally, an immediately invoked function expression (IIFE) is defined that calls the `refill` function with an amount of 100.
-It catches any errors and logs them to the console.

 After the transaction is sent, the function logs the transaction hash and a message indicating how many cups of coffee were added to the vending machine's balance.